acampove/rx_run3/README.md

 Some things that can be tried are:

-- The hyper-parameters need to be optimized
-- One could try MLPs or other type of classifiers.
+- Fix overtraining problem
+- Improve way how paths are specified in YAML files
+- Try MLFlow to keep track of plots, etc

 # MVA Optimization